joeytwiddle/promise-police/README.md

 # Todo

 - Add tests.
-- Option to throw an error rather than just log a warning?
 - Allow event handler to be registered instead of throwing an error or logging a warning?
 - Provide the same functionality for Q and Bluebird users?
 - Support React Native.
 Test some other environments too.